dodgymike/hackrf-wiki/Updating-Firmware.md

 To start up Jawbreaker in DFU mode, short two pins on one of the "BOOT" headers while power is first supplied.
 The pins that must be shorted are pins 1 and 2 of header P32 on Jawbreaker.
 Header P32 is labeled "P2_8" on most Jawbreakers but may be labeled "2" on prototype units.
 Pin 1 is labeled "VCC".
 Pin 2 is the center pin.
 After DFU boot, you should see VCCLED illuminate and note that 1V8LED does not illuminate.
 At this point Jawbreaker is ready to receive firmware over USB.

-Developers: DFU mode is also very convenient for making rapid changes during firmware development.
-If you leave a jumper in place, you can install new firmware by removing power from Jawbreaker, plugging it back in, and typing `make program` in the firmware source directory.
-Note that you should not load firmware compiled with the "rom_to_ram" option over DFU.
-On HackRF One, you can simply use the DFU and RESET buttons.
+You should not load firmware with a filename ending in ".bin" over DFU.
+Only use a fimware image with a filename ending in ".dfu".

 ## Only if Necessary: Recovering the SPI Flash Firmware

 If the firmware installed in SPI flash has been damaged or if you are programming a home-made HackRF for the first time, you will not be able to immediately use the hackrf_spiflash program as listed in the above procedure.
 Follow these steps instead:

 1. Follow the DFU Boot instructions to start the HackRF in DFU boot mode.
-2. Type `dfu-util --device 1fc9:000c --alt 0 --download hackrf_one_usb_ram.dfu` to load firmware from a release package into RAM.
-If you have a Jawbreaker, use hackrf_jawbreaker_usb_ram.dfu instead.
-Alternatively, use `make -e BOARD=HACKRF_ONE RUN_FROM=RAM program` in the firmware/hackrf_usb directory to load the firmware into RAM and start it.
+2. Type `dfu-util --device 1fc9:000c --alt 0 --download hackrf_one_usb.dfu` to load firmware from a release package into RAM.
+If you have a Jawbreaker, use hackrf_jawbreaker_usb.dfu instead.
+Alternatively, use `make -e BOARD=HACKRF_ONE RUN_FROM=RAM program` to load the firmware into RAM and start it.
-3. Follow the SPI flash firmware update procedure above to write the "rom_to_ram" firmware image to SPI flash.
+3. Follow the SPI flash firmware update procedure above to write the ".bin" firmware image to SPI flash.

 ## Obtaining DFU-Util